Disney’s Gran Destino Tower Review (At Coronado Springs)

 Dahlia Lounge is across the foyer from Toledo.
 While I enjoy this space, it looks more formal than it should.
 You can expect a mix of vacation and convention guests.

-Lastly, the Barcelona Lounge is on the resort’s lower level.
+Lastly, Barcelona Lounge is on the resort’s lower level.
 As discussed, this location offers pastries, various coffee drinks for breakfast, and cocktails with tapas in the evening.

 Gran Destino Tower only offers one form of transportation–Disney buses.
 However, the bus station is a few feet from the hotel’s entrance.
 Gran Destino shares the main bus stop with El Centro.
 Buses from Disney’s Coronado Springs Resort will take you to and from the following locations: